chenju2k6/chenju2k6.github.io/_posts/temp.md

 Key point:

 * Maintain a matrix of the same size of the original matrix, each item in the matrix is a tuple of <left,right,height>, which means the left, right and the height of the rectangle that covers the current item.

+## Binary Tree Cameras

+Key point:

+* Tree problems can almost be solved recursively.
+The subproblem is the same problem with the children as the root node.
+The question is, how to figure out the states that are returned by the subproblem?